andreaalessandretti/VirtualArena/README.md

 ###Model Predictive Control
 - Interface to solve discrete-time MPC problems using Fmincon.
-- Interface to solve continuous-time and discrete-time MPC problems using ACADO Toolkit.
 - Implementation of different warm-start strategies for MPC controllers.

 ###Motion Control of Underactuated Vehicle